F0lak/dm_open_ref/ref/savefile/proc/New.md

 +   New(filename,timeout)
 <!-- -->
 **Args:**
-+   filename+ name of file or empty for temporary file
++   filename: name of file or empty for temporary file
-+   timeout+ seconds to wait; -1 for no timeout
++   timeout: seconds to wait; -1 for no timeout

 You call this via new/savefile(filename,timeout).
 The timeout